Back to PART 1 & 6 Complaints

 FINALLY: Duty of Care

 A lack of Duty of Care to the Applicant tenants in this QCAT fiasco resulted in...
-An absolute Cock-up and the ensuing Cover-up.
+An absolute Cock-up and the ensuing behaviour.

 SIGNED